dojonorth/mapreduce-songs-dojo/README.md

 https://github.com/tbertinmahieux/MSongsDB/tree/master/Tasks_Demos/Lyrics)

 ### Task 1: Compute the total number of words

 With the LyricDataLoader class, you have a method to get a list of tracks, each with a dictionary mapping words (strings) to their respective counts.
 The MusixMatchSongMatcher class will load the "mxm_779k_matches.txt" file.
 It provides a dictionary mapping Track ID to "MSDTrack", a class with artist and title information.

+*N.B.: This is harder than task 2 - you may want to attempt that first*

 1. Write a map function which takes a track and produces the dictionary (i.e. Scala Map) of word counts.